komlog-io/kpack_linux/docs/README.md

 # Contributing and Help

 Feel free to fork this repo and make your pull requests. **Thank you** for your contributions.
-If you need help, please visit our [gitter chat](https://gitter.im/komlog_/komlog) or our [mailing lists](https://groups.google.com/forum/#!forum/komlog).
+If you need help, please visit our IRC Channel #Komlog (Freenode) or our [mailing lists](https://groups.google.com/forum/#!forum/komlog).